anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #rvr title='Representation of registrar-voucher-request' artwork-align="left"}

-The registrar sends the registrar-voucher-request to the MASA by HTTP POST to the endpoint "/.well-known/brski/requestvoucher".
+The registrar SHALL send the registrar-voucher-request (RVR) to the MASA endpoint by HTTP POST: "/.well-known/brski/requestvoucher"

 The registrar-voucher-request Content-Type header field is defined in {{I-D.ietf-anima-jws-voucher}} as: `application/voucher-jws+json`

-The registrar SHOULD include an Accept request-header field indicating the acceptable media type for the voucher-response.
+The registrar-voucher-request (RVR) SHOULD set the Accept header indicating the desired media type for the voucher-response.
-The media type "application/voucher-jws+json" is defined in {{I-D.ietf-anima-jws-voucher}}.
+The media type is `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

-Once the MASA receives the registrar-voucher-request it SHALL perform the verification of the contained components as described in section 5.5 in {{RFC8995}}.
+Once the MASA receives the registrar-voucher-request (RVR) it SHALL perform the verification as described in section 5.5 in {{RFC8995}}.

-In addition, the following processing SHALL be performed for data contained in the prior-signed-voucher-request:
+In addition, the following processing SHALL be performed for PVR data contained in RVR "prior-signed-voucher-request" field:

 * agent-provided-proximity-registrar-cert: The MASA MAY verify that this field contains the LDevID(Reg) certificate.
-  If so, it MUST correspond to the certificate used to sign the registrar-voucher-request.
+  If so, it MUST correspond to the LDevID(Reg) certificate used to sign the registrar-voucher-request (RVR).
+  Note: Correspond here relates to the case that a single LDevID(Reg) certificate is used or that different LDevID(Reg) certificates are used, which are issued by the same CA.

 * agent-signed-data: The MASA MAY verify this field to issue "agent-proximity" assertion.
-  If so, the agent-signed-data MUST contain the pledge product-serial-number, contained in the serial-number properties of the prior-signed-voucher and also in serial-number properties of  the registrar-voucher-request.
+  If so, the agent-signed-data MUST contain the pledge product-serial-number, contained in the "serial-number" field of the PVR (from "prior-signed-voucher-request" field) and also in "serial-number" field of the registrar-voucher-request (RVR).
   The LDevID(RegAgt) EE certificate used to generate the signature is identified by the "kid" parameter of the JOSE header (agent-signed-data).
-  If the assertion "agent-proximity" is requested, the registrar-voucher-request MUST contain the corresponding LDevID(RegAgt) certificate data in the agent-sign-cert.
-Either in the LDevID(RegAgt) EE certificate of registrar-voucher-request or of the prior-signed-voucher can be verified by the MASA as issued by the same domain CA as the LDevID(Reg) EE certificate.
+  If the assertion "agent-proximity" is requested, the registrar-voucher-request MUST contain the corresponding LDevID(RegAgt) certificate data in the "agent-sign-cert" field of either the LDevID(RegAgt) EE certificate of registrar-voucher-request (RVR) or of pledge-voucher-request (PVR) from "prior-signed-voucher-request" field.
+  It can be verified by the MASA that it was issued by the same domain CA as the LDevID(Reg) EE certificate.
-  If the agent-sign-cert information is not provided, the MASA MAY provide a lower level assertion, e.g.: "logged" or "verified"
+  If the "agent-sign-cert" field is not provided, the MASA MAY state a lower level assertion value, e.g.: "logged" or "verified"
-  Note, in case the LDevID(RegAgt) EE certificate is issued by a sub-CA and not the domain CA known to the MASA, sub-CA certificate(s) MUST also be presented in the agent-sign-cert.
+  Note: Sub-CA certificate(s) MUST also be carried by "agent-sign-cert", in case the LDevID(RegAgt) EE certificate is issued by a sub-CA and not the domain CA known to the MASA.
-  As this field is defined as array, it can handle multiple certificates.
+  As the "agent-sign-cert" field is defined as array (x5c), it can handle multiple certificates.

 If validation fails, the MASA SHOULD respond with an HTTP error code to the registrar.
-The HTTP error codes are kept as defined in section 5.6 of {{RFC8995}}, <!-- XXX -->and comprise the codes: 403, 404, 406, and 415.
+The HTTP error codes are kept the same as defined in section 5.6 of {{RFC8995}}, <!-- XXX -->and comprise the codes: 403, 404, 406, and 415.

-The expected voucher response format is indicated by the Accept request-header field or based on the MASA's prior understanding of proper format for this pledge.
+The expected voucher-response format is indicated by the Accept header field of the RVR or MASA SHOULD respond with the same format as the PVR was (default "JSON-in-JWS")
-Specifically for the pledge-responder-mode the "application/voucher-jws+json" as defined in {{I-D.ietf-anima-jws-voucher}} is applied.
+Specifically for the pledge-responder-mode the `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}} is applied.
 The voucher syntax is described in detail by {{RFC8366}}. {{MASA-vr}} shows an example of the contents of a voucher.

 ~~~~